December 18, 2019 |9 min read

 First, make sure your kitty is never alone with the Christmas tree.
 Place your tree in a space in your home that can be closed off from your curious cat, or give Fluffy her own room to nap in while you're away from the house.

-In the event that your smart kitty makes her way to the tree, make sure to have a heavy, secure base holding it steady.
+In the event that your curious kitty makes her way to the Christmas tree, make sure to have a heavy, secure base holding it steady.
 The experts at Preventive Vet recommend using a Christmas Tree Defender – a tree-colored barrier that attaches to your tree's trunk and prevents your kitty from making her way into and up the tree.

-For added security against particularly determined kitties, tether your tree to a wall or secure high point to prevent it from being easily pulled over.
+For added security against particularly determined kitties, tether your tree to a wall or secure a high point to prevent it from being easily pulled over.

 Tinsel & String